-13 Memoirs That Prove There’s Nothing You Can’t Overcome
+13 Memoirs That Prove You Can Overcome Anything

 I don’t know about you, but the early days of 2016 have been sloooow going for me.
 All my resolutions were kind of lame, I haven’t really stuck to them anyway, and a that totally organized, energetic, go-get-‘em lady I planned to be this year still hasn’t shown up yet.
 But never fear — I’ve found that when I’m in a slump like this, few things motivate me to shake it off and move on more than devouring some totally inspiring memoirs.